 GPA (median): 3.90

 LSAT (25 to 75 percentile): 163 to 170

 GPA (25 to 75 percentile): 3.57 to 3.95

-March 1 is the application deadline.
+March 1 is the regular application deadline and the application file (all required documents) must be complete by March 15.
 Because admission decisions are made on a rolling basis, we encourage applicants to submit their applications well before the deadline.

 University of Pennsylvania law school students must start in the fall.

 Tuition (2017-2018): $59,382

 Room, board and other (2017-2018): $28,602

 The University of Pennsylvania Law School does not award conditional scholarships that may be reduced or eliminated based on academic performance other than failure to maintain good academic standing.

 Transfers Out: 4